tysker/javalin_rest_api_pipeline/README.md

 Do the following to get the Testcontainers up and running:

-1. Run the following commands in your terminal
+1. Run the following command in your terminal

 ```bash
     # New tag (mac m1/m2):